leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 3. I elaborated on Pettis' post [here](https://avoidboringpeople.substack.com/p/always-be-raising?r=1b9e6&utm_campaign=post&utm_medium=web&utm_source=copy "Tariff")
 4. I responded to Josh in a post [here](https://www.leonlinsx.com/additional-marketplace-rake-factors/ "Rake")
 5. As always, nothing I write is financial advice, please consult a professional financial advisor etc. Don't sue me; I have no money.
-50. It was still helpful though!
+6. It was still helpful though!
 Would encourage you to do a reflection regardless of how late it is.
-51. The others inclued [Anne-Laure Le Cunff](https://docs.google.com/presentation/d/1WxAY5ujUeKKQ_Y1c-Ic_rHj2t3Kaw_GOpwTX1jY4y_k/edit?usp=sharing "template"), [Kelly Thorne Gore](https://ibloom.us/blog/10-end-of-the-year-reflection-questions/ "questions"), and [Henna Inam](https://www.forbes.com/sites/hennainam/2018/12/31/ten-questions-to-ask-in-your-personal-year-end-review/#1a0297287e7d "questions")
+7. The others inclued [Anne-Laure Le Cunff](https://docs.google.com/presentation/d/1WxAY5ujUeKKQ_Y1c-Ic_rHj2t3Kaw_GOpwTX1jY4y_k/edit?usp=sharing "template"), [Kelly Thorne Gore](https://ibloom.us/blog/10-end-of-the-year-reflection-questions/ "questions"), and [Henna Inam](https://www.forbes.com/sites/hennainam/2018/12/31/ten-questions-to-ask-in-your-personal-year-end-review/#1a0297287e7d "questions")
-52. No, I'm not a subscriber.
+8. No, I'm not a subscriber.
 Just a top google search result.
-53. Yes, that really happened.
+9. Yes, that really happened.
 I gave up and went to bed shortly after.
 What follows was written on a separate day.
-54. Flannery O'Connor
+10. Flannery O'Connor
-55. I've regularly reminded people to unsubscribe, so this should come as no surprise to older readers.
+11. I've regularly reminded people to unsubscribe, so this should come as no surprise to older readers.
 If I could, I'd make the unsubscribe button all the way at the top of the email, but there's technical limitations on substack.
 Friends and family - I really won't feel offended if you unsubscribe.
-56. At one point in time I was trying to link together unrelated topics into one coherent narrative, as seen in [this example.](https://avoidboringpeople.substack.com/p/long-tails-and-chinese-art-theft?r=1b9e6&utm_campaign=post&utm_medium=web&utm_source=copy "Early") That took a lot of time but didn't seem to improve reader engagement, leading to me experimenting with the separate sections.
+12. At one point in time I was trying to link together unrelated topics into one coherent narrative, as seen in [this example.](https://avoidboringpeople.substack.com/p/long-tails-and-chinese-art-theft?r=1b9e6&utm_campaign=post&utm_medium=web&utm_source=copy "Early") That took a lot of time but didn't seem to improve reader engagement, leading to me experimenting with the separate sections.
 The takeaways up top were directly suggested by a friend who essentially said I was too long-winded.
 The banner from another who suggested I was forgettable.
 The [post on AI](https://avoidboringpeople.substack.com/p/coming-soon?r=1b9e6&utm_campaign=post&utm_medium=web&utm_source=copy "AI") was from a conversation with a friend, and the [Taleb article](https://avoidboringpeople.substack.com/p/why-were-freelance-monks-banned-by?r=1b9e6&utm_campaign=post&utm_medium=web&utm_source=copy "Taleb") was sent in by a friend.
 I think the newsletter is better now than it was even a year ago, and look forward to it improving even more.
-3. The keyword here being experiment, which means there's a chance this blows up in my face
+13. The keyword here being experiment, which means there's a chance this blows up in my face.
+I believe in more experimentation in my personal life
+14. I would charge lower, but $5/mth is the minimum allowed on substack.
+Substack charges 10% plus ~3% for credit card fees.
+15. When I started out, I thought I might charge for the monthly updates and give the weeklies for free.
+However, it makes more sense to ask more engaged readers to pay instead.
-4. I'm doing a terrible job of selling this aren't I. However, I believe that this is worth trying out and would only want paid readers that really want it.
+16. I'm doing a terrible job of selling this aren't I. However, I believe that this is worth trying out and only want paid readers that really want it.
 I'm still maintaining the personal website, as it has functionality that substack doesn't and I want to keep something entirely of my own.
-5. Honour system here, I can't keep track of everyone who was given a complimentary subscription.
+17. Honour system here, I can't keep track of everyone who was given a complimentary subscription.
 Please don't be shy about it; if I were in your shoes I'd totally ask to get upgraded for free

+5.

 *If you liked this, sign up for my monthly* ***[finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")***